Inspection Report on Information Management at Toeslagen: Systematic Information Chaos in the Benefits Affair

 5.3 GDPR Cleanup

 The GDPR cleanup conducted after 2018 was executed without documented protocols or guidelines.
-Consequently, it is impossible to trace what information was removed.
-This constitutes a particular problem given the simultaneity with ongoing court cases and parliamentary inquiries.
+As a result, tracing what information was removed is impossible.
+This is a particular problem given the simultaneity with ongoing court cases and parliamentary inquiries.

 6. Ignored Recommendations

-The Inspectorate issued recommendations in two prior rounds that were not acted upon by Toeslagen:
+The Inspectorate issued recommendations in two prior rounds that Toeslagen did not act upon:

 YearRecommendationFollow-up